LiamSwarbrick/Projects/README.md

 **Liam Swarbrick**
 _Looking for a summer internship_

-I am currently in my third year at the University of Leeds studying a **Meng/Bsc in Computer Science with High Performance Computer Graphics and Games Engineering**.
+I am currently in my third year at the **University of Leeds** studying a **MEng/BSc in Computer Science with High Performance Computer Graphics and Games Engineering**.
-I'm just starting my Bsc individual project in the field of Real-Time Rendering.
+I'm just starting my BSc third-year project in the field of Real-Time Rendering.

 Here are some of my projects, I'm passionate about **computer graphics and games engineering**.
 After three summer harvests farming for plant breeding companies, I shan't photosynthesize any more and am excited to work in software.